 The Great Wall of Oakland artist collective

-The Oakland Museum of California (OMCA) and the Great Wall of Oakland will collaborate on the “we/customize the Great Wall of Oakland” to provide Oakland residents with the unique opportunity to create stop-motion animation videos through the OMCA’s experimental, participatory, process-oriented, outreach project, the Oakland Rover.
-On the evening of Friday, August 2, 2013, the animations will be projected onto the Great Wall of Oakland’s 100′x100′ urban canvas during Oakland’s most popular cultural draw, the Oakland Art Murmur.
+The Oakland Museum of California (OMCA) and the Great Wall of Oakland will collaborate on we/customize the Great Wall of Oakland to provide Oakland residents with the unique opportunity to create stop-motion animation videos through the OMCA’s experimental, participatory, process-oriented, outreach project, the Oakland Rover.
+On the evening of Friday, September 6, 2013, the animations will be projected onto the Great Wall of Oakland’s 100′x100′ urban canvas during Oakland’s most popular cultural draw, the Oakland Art Murmur.